ColetonReitan/School-Culture-Hierarchical-Linear-Model-Analysis/README.md

-# School-Culture-Hierarchical-Linear-Model-Analysis
-Using Hierarchical Linear Modeling to determing if school level characteristics interact with individual school level characteristics to influence an indicidual's effort towards school
+Do school level characteristics such as daily attendance rate interact with individual in school level characteristics such as student attachment to school and educational expectations to influence an individual’s effort towards school?

+A Hiearchical Linear Models Individual Final Project, conducted in October 2020.

+Completed fully within R